-If you have been arrested for drunk driving in New Jersey, Andrew John Calcagno can help you fight the charges and avoid the most significant penalties.
-Mr. Calcagno is the founder of Calcagno & Associates and leads an experienced, aggressive legal team with decades of combined experience defending clients against DWI charges and traffic tickets in East Orange, West Orange, Plainfield, Wayne, and Middletown, NJ.
+If you have been arrested for drunk driving in New Jersey, The Firm can help you fight the charges and avoid the most significant penalties.
+The Firm is an experienced team of aggressive attorneys with decades of combined experience defending clients against DWI charges and traffic tickets in East Orange, West Orange, Plainfield, Wayne, and Middletown, NJ.

 DWI Violations in Elizabeth NJ and Elsewhere in Union County

 NJ law requires anyone operating a motor vehicle on a roadway in New Jersey to maintain a blood alcohol concentration (BAC) of below .08 percent.
 Anyone exceeding the legal limit of .08 percent BAC can be charged with Driving While Intoxicated.
 Moreover, a person whose BAC is above .10 percent may be subject to enhanced penalties.
 There are also special penalties imposed on commercial drivers, underage drivers, and repeat offenders (including second offense DWIs and third offense DWIs).